gjhead/Starter-Files-Grunt/README.md

 Node/NPM
 Grunt (Install global)

-npm install and you are good to go.
+npm install and you are good to go